 You and your nanny have some forms to fill out

 The hardest part of this whole process is finding a person you like and trust with your children.
 So you can relax if you’ve already found a great sitter.
 Paperwork is just paperwork.

 Here are the forms you and your nanny need to complete at the beginning of her employment.

-Your nanny fills out the Form I-9 and you keep it on file for three years after you hired her or one year after she stops working for you.
-If you part ways after a year, you still need to hold on to her I-9 for another two years.
+Your nanny fills out the Form I-9 and you keep it on file for three years after you hired them or one year after they stop working for you.
+If you part ways after a year, you still need to hold on to their I-9 for another two years.

-You aren’t required to withhold federal income taxes, but if your employee wants you to she or he has to complete Form W-4.
+You aren’t required to withhold federal income taxes, but if your employee wants you to they have to complete Form W-4.

 This is what you’ll use to pay taxes associated with your household employee.
 You can apply for an EIN online and instantly download your “approval” letter.

 The rates and rules vary by state, so be sure to check with your local state for information.
 For Pennsylvania, where I live, I was able to register online using my EIN, but I had to wait for the paperwork with my assigned tax rate to show up in the mail.

 How to figure out your nanny’s wages and taxes